szabolcs-cs/polycurve/README.md

 It also supports a curve of any dimensionality.

-Performs weighted linear regression around each output point to produce the next point on a curve.
+Performs weighted polynomial regression around each output point to produce the next point on a curve.
 The weights are Gaussian weights, the standard deviation σ can be used to control the closeness of the fit.

 ## Complexity